grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 ## Grafana classic explore

-In [Explore](https://grafana.com/docs/grafana/latest/explore/), use one of the histogram functions above in [Prometheus Query Language](#prometheus-query-language) to visualize a derived float time series.
+In [Explore](https://grafana.com/docs/grafana/latest/explore/), use one of the histogram functions in [Prometheus Query Language](#prometheus-query-language) to visualize a derived float time series.

 {{% admonition type="note" %}}
 Visualizing native histogram data type directly without the histogram functions in the **Explore** view is not supported at this time.